quarka-org/docs.quarka.org/docs/developer-manual/index.md

 - Search appearance
 - Rankings over time

-QA Assistant's design philosophy is to consolidate data into **one unified material** (`allpv`), eliminating the need for complex JOIN operations and providing an intuitive, easy-to-understand data structure.
+**Design Philosophy:** QA Assistant's design philosophy is to consolidate data into **one unified material** (`allpv`), eliminating the need for complex JOIN operations and providing an intuitive, easy-to-understand data structure for developers.
 More user behavior metrics will continue to be added to `allpv` over time.

 ---

-## The Future of Data-Driven Assistance

-The future that QA Assistant and QAL will realize:

-**Today:** You check reports to understand what happened

-**Tomorrow:** Your assistant proactively tells you what's happening and why

-**Future:** Your assistant predicts what will happen and suggests actions
+## Plugins You Can Build

+Using QAL, you can create various data-driven plugins:

+### 📈 Report Automation Plugins
+- Auto-generate and email weekly reports
+- Custom KPI dashboards
+- White-label reports for clients

+### 🤖 AI Assistant Plugins
+- Integrate with ChatGPT or Claude
+- Ask data questions in natural language
+- Auto-generate insights and improvement suggestions

+### 📊 Visualization Plugins
+- Real-time dashboards
+- Custom charts and graphs
+- Interactive data exploration tools

+### 🔔 Alert Plugins
+- Traffic spike/drop notifications
+- Conversion anomaly detection
+- SEO ranking change alerts

-### Extensible via Plugins
+### 🎯 Personalization Plugins

-QA Assistant allows you to freely add assistants through plugins.
-This enables you to easily complete report work that was previously time-consuming through conversational interfaces.

-**What QAL and the API Enable:**

-- **AI Integration**: Let language models analyze your analytics
-- **Automation**: Build workflows that respond to data patterns
-- **Customization**: Create experiences tailored to your exact needs
-- **Innovation**: Build tools we haven't even imagined yet
+- Content recommendations based on user behavior
+- A/B test management
+- Dynamic content delivery

+---

+## QA Assistant's Approach

+QA Assistant offers a slightly different perspective on utilizing website data.

+Google Analytics 4 (GA4) and other excellent tools excel at detailed data analysis and strategic decision-making.
+QA Assistant, on the other hand, focuses on **daily website operations**, aiming to understand data and suggest specific next actions.

+For example, for everyday content updates or social media posting decisions, QA Assistant's concrete action suggestions might be helpful.
+At the same time, when developing business strategy, you might perform deeper analysis with GA4's exploration reports and custom dimensions — this kind of role division is one approach.

+**QA Assistant can be used in combination with existing tools like GA4.** We hope you'll consider it as one option for supporting your website's growth while leveraging each tool's strengths.

 ---